lek-x/app/Readme.md

 **[Optional]**

 Jenkins uses to automatic deploy new versions of app.
-Vault uses to recieve secretes to the Jenkins.
+Vault uses to pass on secretes to the Jenkins.
 If you won't use Vault, edit **"Logging into Github registry"** step in Jenkinsfile, remove/replace **"withCredentionals"** statement.

 For deploy k8s you may use this [terraform code](https://github.com/lek-x/eks_cluster_terr)